imcf/lxc-scripts/README.md

 ### Debian Release Key Issue

-On recent Debian and Ubuntu systems (seems to be a bug in the `lxc` package) the release signing key shipped is outdated and needs to be updated before Debian 9 and 10 containers can be installed:
+On recent Debian and Ubuntu systems the release signing key shipped needs to be updated before Debian 9 and 10 containers can be installed (actually it's a bug in the template script `/usr/share/lxc/templates/lxc-debian` downloading an outdated key):

 ```bash
 # check registered keys: